cathive/concourse-sonarqube-resource/README.md

 ## Source Configuration

-* `host_url`: *Required.* The address of the SonarQube instance, e.g. "https://sonarqube.example.com/".
+* `host_url`: *Required.* The address of the SonarQube instance, e.g. "https://sonarcloud.io/" (when using SonarCloud).
 Must end with a slash.

 * `login`: *Required.* The login or authentication token of a SonarQube user with Execute Analysis permission.